 There comes a point when you’ve been repairing your car often and you need to make an important decision: are you “all in” and willing to commit to taking care of an expensive problem, or does it make more sense for you to move on from your current ride and spend some green on something new?
 It’s not an easy choice to make, especially when you factor in how expensive it can be to purchase a new vehicle, but almost everyone will face this problem at some point in their driving careers.
+Here are a few things to consider when weighing whether to keep repairing your vehicle, or if it is time to move on.

 Examine The Real Costs